 Anais Möller

-ARC DECRA Fellow @ Swinburne University
+ARC DECRA Fellow and Senior Lecturer @ Swinburne University

-I am a physicist driven to understand the nature of Dark Energy and the nature of transients.
+I am a physicist driven to understand the nature of Dark Energy and the properties of transients.
 To maximize the information we can use to understand our Universe, I develop innovative tools with a large emphasis on machine learning (ML).

 Fink: Principal Investigator and Management team.
 Fink empowers transient science in the era of astronomical big data, filtering huge datasets to identify the most promising transients.
 Fink is one of the handful projects worldwide awarded with real-time access to transients from the largest optical survey in the world at the Vera C. Rubin Observatory.